CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Worked on Restaurant-Page project.

 **Thoughts:** Fix the Menu tab layout break issue.
 The problem was that when using `gap:5%` property in then it overflow the content from parent div.
 It's because `grid-template-columns: repeat(autofill, 50vh)` have column width in `vh` and I was using `%` in gap property.
 When fixing that learn about `vmin` vs `vh`.
-So basically if you your layout height/width responsive to desktop & mobile devices then use `vmin`,it allow to automatically scale layout dimensions accoding to device.
+So basically if you want your layout height/width responsive to desktop & mobile devices then use `vmin`,it allow to automatically scale layout dimensions according to device.

 ### Day 23: Oct 16 2020 (Friday)